Let's practice a download.... it's easy!

 If you have a Mac

-If your mouse has only one button, hold down the control key on your keyboard while you click on this
+If your mouse has only one button, or only a trackpad, do CONTROL-CLICK (hold down the control key while clicking on the link).

 - A gray box will appear.
 Click on Save File As or Save Link As or Download Linked File As